 To be clear, A cyberbully has complete anonymity that can raise the levels of cruelty.

 The increase in student incidents has caused Minnesota’s public and private schools to maintain a written anti-bullying policy for both electronic (cyberbullying) and non-electronic (bullying).
-If you are charged under Minnesota’s state criminal statutes the best course of legal action is to contact a Woodbury Criminal Defense Lawyer.
+If you are charged under Minnesota’s state criminal statutes the best course of legal action is to contact a Woodbury Criminal Defense Lawyer such as Justin Shicks.

 In some cases, the harm is more mental with life-threatening outcomes.
 Add the long-term impacts, and specific incidents will prompt a civil lawsuit based on non-criminal statutes.